 As a keen photographer and conservationist, I have travelled extensively to obtain my own reference photographs.

-My art career has grown quite significantly alongside my police career.
-My wildlife paintings can now be seen in books, magazines and art collections worldwide.
-I had the priveledge of being selected as one of only five hundred worldwide artists from twenty seven countries to become a member of Artists for Conservation based in Vancouver Canada.
+My art career has grown quite significantly alongside my police career and my work can now be seen in books, magazines and art collections worldwide.
+I was selected as one of only five hundred worldwide artists from twenty seven countries to become a member of Artists for Conservation based in Vancouver Canada.

 I have been a finalist in The National Exhibition Wildlife Art 2015.
 'Best British Wildlife', where my painting, 'Two for Joy' (Magpies)was also chosen as the poster image used formarketing the 2016 National Exhibition of Wildlife Art.